UK Family Law

 EEA Family Permit

 UK, one of the leading immigration destinations of the world, offers a number of visas for its migrants.
 The UK Defacto visa allows an unmarried partner of a UK national to come to the UK if they have been in a committed relationship.
 This visa allows the EU national and any dependent children to come to the UK for at least 2 years.
-There are certain EEA Family Permit requirements that the non EU citizens have to fulfil to enter the country.
+There are certain EEA Family Permit requirements that the non-EU citizens have to fulfil to enter the country.

 Meaning of EEA Family Permit

-Their EU partner must exercise their Treaty rights in the United Kingdom.
+Their EU partner must exercise their treaty rights in the United Kingdom.
 Both partners must produce documentary evidence pertaining to having cohabitated together within the last 2 years.
 If a residency permit is not possessed by the EU partner or spouse, a joint application will need to be filed at the Home Office.
 There are certain conditions of the permit as highlighted below:

-Whilst the visa is valid, an EEA Family Permit allows both partners to take any employment in the UK.
+While the visa is valid, an EEA Family Permit allows both partners to take any employment in the UK.

 Enquiry Form